daBatmanCoder/ZK-WILL/README.md

 (Extra- added generateProof.sh bash script that does all the parts *after* the generation of the nullifier and the secret from the `generateCommit.js` file)

-WARNING: This library is not audited, so use it at your own risk.
+## WARNING: This library is not audited, so use it at your own risk

-&copy; All right reserved to Jonathan Kandel(daBatmanCoder)
+# &copy; All right reserved to Jonathan Kandel(daBatmanCoder)